Kabir0809/Summer_Internship_4thSem/README.md

 **Day 1: 18th May 2024**
 - Introduction to the project and setup of development environment.
 - I was introduced the project and the requirements of the client for this project.
-- I started developing a login/signup form using antd for the starting of project.
+- For the first day I was given the task to learn basics of antd and react row col component.

 **Day 2: 19th May 2024**
+-On day-02 I continued learning the basics of antd and then was given the task for creating login/signup  form the project.
+- So I started developing a login/signup form using antd for the starting of project
-- On day-2 I made the login/signup form responsive for all the mobile screens.
+- Further I made the login/signup form responsive for all the mobile screens for ending the day-2.

+**Day 3: 20th May 2024**
-- Then I was given the task to make a change password form for the profile section.
+- On day-03 I was given the task to make a change password form for the profile section.
-- I made change passsword form using antd where in the validation was applied which checked that both the passwords(i.e. neew password and confirmed password) which was entered should be same.
+- I made change passsword form using antd where in the validation was applied which checked that both the passwords(i.e. neew password and confirmed password) which were entered should be same.
-- I also made this form responsive based on requirements for all mobile screens.
+- I further made this form responsive based on requirements for all mobile screens.